7Block Labs

 • Settlement

-• USDC as base currency, CCTP v2 for cross-chain; define cut-offs, liveness, and exception playbooks. (theblock.co)
+• Stick with USDC as your base currency, and for cross-chain transactions, CCTP v2 is the way to go; don't forget to outline cut-offs, establish liveness, and create those exception playbooks. (theblock.co)

-7Block Labs builds and audits these patterns across EVM L1s/L2s and select alt-L1s.
-If you want Fund Admin 2.0 that regulators, custodians, and your CIO will all sign off on, we’re ready to help.
+7Block Labs is all about creating and checking these patterns on EVM L1s/L2s and a few chosen alt-L1s.
+If you're looking for Fund Admin 2.0 that will earn approval from regulators, custodians, and your CIO, we’re here to lend a hand.

 Like what you're reading?
 Let's build together.